fadeevab/cocoon/README.md

     let encoded = db.try_to_vec().unwrap();

     // Finally, you want to store your data secretly.
-    // Supply some password to Cocoon: password is any byte array, basically.
+    // Supply some password to Cocoon: it can be any byte array, basically.
     // Don't use a hard-coded password in real life!
-    // It could be a user-supplied password. let cocoon = Cocoon::new(b"secret password");
+    // It could be a user-supplied password. let mut cocoon = Cocoon::new(b"secret password");

     // Dump the serialized database into a file as an encrypted container. let container = cocoon.dump(encoded, &mut file)?;